pololu/vl53l0x-arduino/README.md

   Returns the current I&sup2;C address.

 * `bool init()`<br>
   Initializes and configures the sensor.
-If no arguments are specified uses defaults settings of io_2v8 = ture, and I2C set to use Wire.
+If no arguments are specified uses defaults settings of io_2v8 = true, and I2C set to use Wire.
 The return value is a boolean indicating whether the initialization completed successfully.

 * `bool init(Wire)`<br>
-  Initializes the two wire interface to something other than the default Wire1 (for example, Wire2 or Wire3) and defaults to io_2v8 = true.
+  Initializes the two wire interface to something other than the default Wire (for example, Wire1, Wire2 or Wire3) and defaults to io_2v8 = true.
 The return value is a boolean indicating whether the initialization completed successfully.

 * `bool init(bool io_2v8)`<br>
   If the argument `io_2v8` is true (the default if not specified), the sensor is configured for 2V8 mode (2.8 V I/O); if false, the sensor is left in 1V8 mode.
 The return value is a boolean indicating whether the initialization completed successfully.
 Defaults the two wire interface to Wire.